 - the need to embrace new technology and strategies to tackle the changing risk profile of biosecurity in NSW.

 Legislation and policy

 The NSW Government determines priorities for control of, and resources to manage, invasive species.
-The highest priority species for protection are threatened species and other entities listed under the Biodiversity Conservation Act.
+The highest priorities for protection are threatened species and other entities listed under the Biodiversity Conservation Act 2016.
 For cross-tenure impacts, the community can participate through the regional planning process.

 All land managers have a duty to prevent, eliminate or minimise the risk of invasive species under the Biosecurity Act 2015, including participating in coordinated regional strategies.